Search functions in GoogleSQL

 • value_to_tokenize: A STRING or ARRAY<STRING> value to tokenize for full-text search.

 • language_tag: A named argument with a STRING value.
 The value contains an IETF BCP 47 language tag.
-You can use this tag to specify the language of value_to_tokenize.
-If the value for this argument is NULL, no specific language is used by this function.
+You can use this tag to specify the language for value_to_tokenize.
+If the value for this argument is NULL, this function doesn't use a specific language.
 If this argument is not specified, NULL is used by default.

 • content_type: A named argument with a STRING value.
 Indicates the MIME type of value.
 This can be: